 A password is a primary key for great security, but not all the passwords, only strong ones.
 Wherever it is, it should be a strong, complex password that not a person could easily come up with.
-So that would probably mean that password should be at least in upper and lowercase characters, use at least one numeric character, use at least one special character, shouldn’t be your personal info and a few more.
+So that would probably mean that password should be at least in upper and lowercase characters, use at least one numeric character, use at least one special character, shouldn’t be your personal info, and a few more.

 So with using thousands of services out there, it’s almost impossible to remember all of those.
 Although there are some great passwords managers which could do this job done.
 But when it comes to your phone, that’s where it lacks.
-So even with using password manager which doesn’t remember your phone’s password, despite that, chances are you will likely lose your phone password.
+So even with using a password manager which doesn’t remember your phone’s password, despite that, chances are you will likely lose your phone password.

 What Happens When You Lose Your Phone’s Password

 Although security has improved and is now more advanced, this doesn’t mean you won’t lose your password.
 While password managers do a great job of managing it, but they don’t remember the phone’s password, and is also within the phone that won’t help when your phone password is lost.
 So once the password is lost, it’s impossible to find the password back.

 There are however some built-in features that might save you if you’re on a normal password window but if you didn’t set up them earlier or you’ve skipped that and had a factory reset your phone, then there are a few tricks left that is a little complex but we’ve broken it down into simple.

 How Google Account Verification (FRP) Protects

 As far as security is concerned and while there are many security breaches from the past, Google tightens security particularly to new Android phones.
 So from Android 5.0 which is Lollipop and so on, Google came up with factory reset protection (FRP) or Google Account Verification that requires the Google username and password that were used previously on the device.